captainkeemo/captainkeemo/README.md

 ## Hey there! 👋

-My name is Chris and I am a graduate from Rice University with a Masters in Data Science and also a graduate from the University of Houston with a double bachelors' in Public Health and Biology along with a minor in Mathematics.
-I have a very strong interest in anything healthcare and tech, but even outside of that, I just love to learn!
-Personally, I believe there's only one thing that would limit how much one can learn, and that is themselves.
-Right now, I am still building and adding things to my GitHub, but feel free to reach out about anything! 😄
+Hi, I’m Chris!
+I hold a Master’s in Data Science from Rice University and a double Bachelor’s in Public Health and Biology, with a minor in Mathematics, from the University of Houston.
+I'm passionate about the intersection of healthcare and technology—but more than anything, I just love to learn.
+I believe the only true limit to learning is the one we place on ourselves.

+I'm currently building out my GitHub portfolio, so stay tuned!
+Feel free to reach out if you'd like to connect or collaborate. 😄
 <!--
 **captainkeemo/captainkeemo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.